Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 The dark crystal in the chest – that's the key.
 If I can extract it safely, study its dark energy matrix structure...

 I look around the lab for equipment.
 Most of it is destroyed, but some pieces survived whatever catastrophe befell this place.
-A dark energy particle beam generator, heavily modified with quantum field manipulators.
-Control systems that look like they were built by someone who understood void-space physics better than I do.
-Power coupling that could channel enough dark energy to materialize a small moon.
+A particle beam generator, heavily modified with quantum field manipulators I don't recognize.
+Control systems that look like they were built by someone who understood physics in ways I can only dream of.
+Power coupling that could channel enough energy to light up a small city.

-Along the walls, I notice something I missed before – containment vessels labeled with symbols I recognize from theoretical papers on matter fabrication.
-Empty now, but the residual energy signatures suggest they once held raw matter created from pure dark energy.
-Fabricated atoms.
-Elements that never existed in nature, synthesized from the quantum foam itself.
+Along the walls, I notice something I missed before – containment vessels labeled with symbols that make my scanner go haywire when I point it at them.
+Empty now, but the residual energy signatures suggest they once held something that shouldn't exist.
+Matter that reads like it was fabricated from pure possibility, elements that have no place on any periodic table.

 This isn't salvage.
 This is a precision instrument built for something incredible.

 Someone else was here before me.
 Someone else found this crystallized being.
-And they tried to do exactly what I'm thinking of doing now – extracting and weaponizing dark energy manipulation.
+And they tried to do exactly what I'm thinking of doing now – extracting and analyzing whatever energy this thing contains.

 The question is: what went wrong?

 ---

 Six hours.
-That's how long it takes me to get the dark energy matrix system working.
+That's how long it takes me to get the energy matrix system working.

-Six hours of rewiring burned quantum circuits, replacing melted components with parts cannibalized from other equipment, and trying to understand dark energy field modifications that are centuries ahead of anything I learned in the research academies.
+Six hours of rewiring burned circuits, replacing melted components with parts cannibalized from other equipment, and trying to understand field modifications that are centuries ahead of anything I learned in the research academies.

 But something's helping.